 At deBebians, the cushion diamond is one of our personal favorites.
 The shape of the diamond resembles a pillow, which is why these diamonds are sometimes also called pillow cut diamonds.
 The shape of the stone can range from square to rectangular.
 Your personal preference should dictate which type you opt for.
 Click to shop cushion diamonds.

 Asscher diamonds are named after Joseph Asscher, who designed the original Asscher cut in 1902.
 Essentially square-cut emerald diamonds, Asscher diamonds feature step cut faceting and are much easier to see into than other diamond shapes.
 By definition, all Asscher diamonds are square and the length-to-width ratio will be 1.0 with very slight variances (such as 1.006).
-For optimal results, select an Asscher diamond with a clarity grade of VS2 or better. /apps/diamondsearch/" class="top_links">Click to shop Asscher diamonds.
+For optimal results, select an Asscher diamond with a clarity grade of VS2 or better. /a/diamondsearch/" class="top_links">Click to shop Asscher diamonds.

 Radiant diamonds, another deBebians favorite, feature cut corners and can be either square or rectangular in appearance.
 Like the princess cut, radiant diamonds are also considered a mix cut.
 Shown here are some examples of what radiants of various ratios look like.
 Both square radiants and rectangular radiants are beautiful and, as to which one is better, it's all personal preference.
 Click to shop radiant diamonds.